🔥

 • Operator doesn’t reply/take conversation

-Step 6: Add integrations and secure the process
+Step 6: Add integrations

 Step 7: Apply for an official WhatsApp Business account status (optional)